Solar power in California: Public opinion

 The majority of Californians in desert country support large-scale solar development, according to a 2012 survey conducted on behalf of BrightSource Energy.
 The survey of more than 1,000 people was conducted throughout Imperial, Inyo, Kern, Riverside, San Bernardino counties in California, where many utility-scale solar projects are underway or planned.
-Survey results showed that nearly four out of five (almost 80 percent) of people strongly supported development of solar power in their communities.
+Survey results showed that nearly four out of five (almost 80 percent) people strongly supported development of solar power in their communities.
 The survey also found that the majority of people were concerned with climate change.
 It also found that two-thirds of respondents think renewable energy is important to California's future and that the state and federal government should help provide incentives for renewable energy projects.